 Support services

-DSS funds support services for all disabled children and young people under 65yrs who are not funded by ACC.
+Disability Support Services (DSS) funds support services for all disabled children and young people under 65yrs, who are not funded by ACC.
 To be able to access DSS funding your child/young person must have a physical, sensory (vision, hearing), or intellectual impairment that is likely to last for more than 6 months.
-In order to access DSS funded services you must first have an assessment by the Needs Assessment Service Co-ordination (NASC) service.
+To access DSS-funded services you must first have an assessment by the Needs Assessment Service Co-ordination (NASC) service.

 NASC Services

-You can make a referral yourself to your local NASC service or you can be referred by your doctor or other health professional or support agency.
-If your child meets the DSS criteria (see above) arrangements will be made for a person from the NASC to visit with you to find out what support is needed.
+You can make a referral yourself to your local NASC service, or you can be referred by your doctor, another health professional, or a support agency.
+If your child meets the DSS criteria (see above), arrangements will be made for a NASC representative to visit you to assess what support is needed.

-The assessment can be arranged at a place and time to suit you and your family.
-It can seem quite intimidating being asked in depth and personal questions about your family’s life and how you cope and it’s often a good idea to have a support person with you, someone not as emotionally involved in the situation who can act more objectively.
+The assessment can be arranged at a time and place that suits you and your family.
+It can feel quite intimidating to be asked in-depth and personal questions about your family’s life and how you cope, so it’s often a good idea to have a support person with you—someone not as emotionally involved in the situation who can act more objectively.

-You can request that the assessor is knowledgeable about your culture and if you require it an interpreter or sign language facilitator can be made available.
-If you don’t feel comfortable with the assessor or feel that they don’t understand your situation you can ask for a different person to attend.
-If at any time you want to stop the assessment you can do that.
-You may need to take a break for a while or continue it on another day.
+You can request that the assessor be knowledgeable about your culture, and if necessary, an interpreter or sign language facilitator can be provided.
+If you feel uncomfortable with the assessor or believe they don’t understand your situation, you can ask for a different person to attend.
+You can also pause the assessment at any time if you need a break or wish to continue on another day.

-Be well prepared before the assessment, by thinking about what support you and your family really need.
-Ask that the completed assessment you are required to sign be left with you so that you can ensure it has fully captured what you have said and is correct.
-Remember that the funded services you receive will be based on this document.
+Be well-prepared before the assessment by thinking about what support you and your family truly need.
+Ask that the completed assessment, which you are required to sign, be left with you so you can ensure it has fully captured what you’ve said and is accurate.
+Remember, the funded services you receive will be based on this document.

 Community Day services